mbrandonw/mbrandonw.github.io/_drafts/type-safe-html-in-swift.md

 }
 ```

-This allows us to omit `.text("string")` from all of our code and just use a string, for example our heading element could be created with:
+This allows us to omit `.text("string")` from our code and use a string, for example our heading element now becomes:

 ```swift
 Element("h1", [.init("id", "welcome")], ["Welcome!"])
 ```

-Next, we often had code like `.element(.init(name:attribs:children:))` for creating element nodes, but that can be flattened down to one level of parentheses by using a little helper `node` function:
+Next, we often had code like `.element(.init(name:attribs:children:))` for creating element nodes, but that is now flattened down to one level of parentheses by using a little helper `node` function:

 ```swift
 func node(_ name: String, _ attribs: [Attribute], _ children: [Node]?) -> Node {